memgraph/docs/products/memgraph/v0.15.0/tutorials/backpacking-through-europe.md

 ### Example Queries

-1) Let's list the top 10 cheapest hotels from the European Backpacker Index by cost per night.
+1) Let's list the top 10 cities with the cheapest hostels by cost per night from the European Backpacker Index.

 ```opencypher
 MATCH (n:City)